Films of All-Time

 Fahrenheit 9/11 (2004)

-Michael Moore's controversial 'documentary' film, an anti-Iraq War treatise, was a critical expose and scathing indictment of the George W. Bush presidency and administration for its handling of the terrorist crisis and his alleged connections to Al-Qaeda leader Osama Bin Laden's family.
+Michael Moore's controversial 'documentary' film, an anti-Iraq War treatise, was a critical expose and scathing indictment of the George W. Bush presidency and administration for its handling of the terrorist crisis, his alleged connections to Al-Qaeda leader Osama Bin Laden's family, and his manipulation of the 9/11 tragedy to start wars in Afghanistan and Iraq.
 It was accused of being propagandistic - especially in an election year - and that it contained half-truths and distortions of facts, and some conservative groups called for theaters to not screen it.

 The controversial film was rated R (due to its graphic images of war victims and some harsh language), under protest from filmmaker Moore, who hired ex-NY governor Mario Cuomo to appeal the decision.
 With Moore's urging, some theaters defied the rating and allowed teenagers (without guardians) to attend.